hiibolt/nixos/README.md

-# NixOS - Stateful HA Kubernetes Cluster - `nuclearbomb`
+# NixOS - Stateful HA Proxmox Cluster - `nuclearbomb`
 This is a set of proof-of-concept NixOS configurations that uses `impermanence` with `home-manager` and `plasma-manager` to achieve a highly stylized development system with an entirely defined state.

 ![image](https://github.com/user-attachments/assets/619f39ba-9237-43a0-8410-93e1924dd682)